 Still on 29 April, Ben Kane‘s Crusader, the second book in his Lionheart series, takes the newly-crowned Richard I and his companion Ferdia via marriage, siege, and conquest to the Holy Land – where Saladin is waiting.
 Read an extract from the beginning of this book.

 Liz MacRae Shaw‘s Had We Never Loved So Blindly is published on 30 April.
 When John Norman joins the Navy and Felicity MacDougall takes a job at Bletchley Park, their long-distance relationship is put under stress.
 Liz writes for Historia about her search for other historical fiction covering these areas.

-Jeff Dawson‘s second Ingo Finch Mystery trilogy is reissued on 6 May.
-No Ordinary Killing, The Cold North Sea, is published on 6 May and and his third, Hell Gate, is planned to be out on that date.
-Both will be paperback editions; the audiobooks were released in March and April.
+Jeff Dawson‘s Ingo Finch Mystery trilogy is reissued on 6 May.
+No Ordinary Killing, The Cold North Sea and Hell Gate will all be paperback editions; the audiobooks were released in March and April.
 And on the same day, the latest in Jean Fullerton‘s well-loved WWII East End series, A Ration Book Daughter, comes out in paperback and ebook formats on the same day.